 The COSIA GHG Environmental Priority Area Steering Committee is seeking leading edge technologies that capture water vapour and waste heat from flue gas from natural gas combustion.
 The successful technology will provide valuable high grade heat to be integrated into the processing facility and produce clean water as condensate that can be used for steam production.
 Ideally the technology could be retrofitted to existing combustion equipment.

-The COSIA Greenhouse Gas Environmental Priority Area Steering Committee has identified New Heat Exchanger as a technology which could improve the environmental performance of the oil sands.
-New technology is sought which could replace heat exchanger technology in either new or existing thermal in situ operations.
+COSIA’s GHG Environmental Priority Area Steering Committee is seeking technology which could replace heat exchanger technology in either new or existing thermal in situ operations.

 The COSIA Greenhouse Gas Environmental Priority Area Steering Committee has identified Energy from Pressure Letdown as a technology area which could improve the environmental performance of the oil sands.
 COSIA seeks a new technology which could capture energy, likely power, at a small scale (e.g. 500 KW – 3 MW) when delivering high or medium pressure energy source through pressure let downs.